EricStratton/LocalBusinessLookup.Solution/README.md

 ## Known Bugs/Issues

-There are no known bugs at this time.
+Client-side delete paths not working at this time.

 ## Support & Contact Details